Chicken First Aid Kits

 Petroleum Jelly or Coconut Oil

 Petroleum jelly has a few uses, including suffocating scaly leg mites and protecting combs and wattles from frostbite.
 Coconut oil can be used in the same way and is regarded as a more natural alternative.
 In either case, when applying for leg mites, use a thick coat, but when applying for frostbite prevention, only use a thin layer!
+In the case of frostbite, coconut oil cooking spray can make application easier and faster.
 I have heard that coconut oil is also good for healing wounds or slowing damage from already established frostbite as an alternative to antibiotic ointment, so I decided to put it in the emergency section.

 Preparations for Euthanasia